ruesga-99/ruesga-99/README.md

 # Hi there 👋, I'm Jesus Ruesga

-I'm a Computer Engineering student and this is my personal profile where I share my projects and learnings.
+I'm a Computer Engineering student at University of Guadalajara and this is my personal profile where I share my projects and learnings.

 <!--
 **ruesga-99/ruesga-99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.